ThatTilux/CCTools/README.md

 - **ModelCalculator**: Runs computations on a magnet model, including harmonics and mesh calculations, providing results through simplified handler classes.

+## Documentation
+The documentation of this library can be viewed [here](https://thattilux.github.io/CCTools/).
+Additionally, example code showcasing core functionalities is located at `examples/example.cpp`.

+More sophisticated examples can be found in the repository [CCT-Harmonics-Optimizer](https://github.com/ThatTilux/CCT-Harmonics-Optimizer), an open-source project utilizing this library.

 ## Prerequisites
+**Note: This software has only been tested on Linux.**

 Before using CCTools, ensure that your system meets the following requirements.